KeyboardKit/KeyboardKit/README.md

 ## Getting started

-After adding KeyboardKit to your project, you can start using it in your application and keyboard extension.
+Once KeyboardKit is added to your project, you can start using it in your application and keyboard extension.

-* The main app target can use KeyboardKit to check if a keyboard is enabled, if full access is granted etc. which helps you build a more helpful application.
+* The main app can use KeyboardKit to check if a keyboard is enabled, if full access is granted etc. which helps you build a more helpful application.
+* The main app can also use the various utils and views to mimic keyboards within the app itself.
-* The keyboard extension can use KeyboardKit to get access to a lot more functionality, which helps you build more powerful keyboard extensions.
+* The keyboard extension can use KeyboardKit to build more powerful custom keyboard functionality.

 In your extension, let your `KeyboardViewController` inherit KeyboardKit's `KeyboardInputViewController` instead of `UIInputViewController`.
 This gives it access to a lot of additional functionality, observables like `keyboardContext`, services like `keyboardActionHandler`, `keyboardAppearance`, autocomplete etc.